krivard/codalab-worksheets-wiki/Dev:-Getting-Started-on-UNIX-based-Systems.md

 Assuming a fresh Ubuntu install the following commands should get you started.
 Environment variables are used to control settings for a flexible build process.
 The build script will accept an environment variable, CONFIG_MODULE_PATH, to a location of an installable python source package which will get installed and be used as the settings module, which is specifically specified with DJANGO_SETTINGS_MODULE.

 1. Install [Python 2.7](http://www.python.org/getit/).
-For current Debian-based Linux distributions, BSD and Mac Python 2.7 is usually installed.
+For current Debian-based Linux distributions (such as Ubuntu), BSD and Mac Python 2.7 is usually installed.
 However Redhat-based Linux distributions, such as RHEL and CentOS, are sometimes behind the curve and do not have Python 2.7.
 As of this writing, CentOS 6.4 is at Python 2.6, which is well on its way to EOL.
 Python 2.6 may work, but code will be written with 2.7 and 3.3+ in mind.
 Below are instructions for Ubuntu Linux 13.04+.

 1. Install [PIP](https://pypi.python.org/pypi/pip).
 ```